|| Anne of Cleves ||

 Over the centuries unfortunately many documents that could shed light on her life prior to the marriage no longer exist.
 This is in part due to dispersal of family documents from the late 16thC through to the wars of the modern era.

-What is however clear is that two charges laid against Anne cannot be true.
 Neither Holbein and Anne herself would have survived any deception of the king especially related to the Tudor line.
 And both went on to live well while Henry was king.